6 questions for Attorney General Sessions

 This prompts the question, would Sessions support the President and fire the special counsel, if he requested it?
 But, because Sessions has recused himself, the question could easily fall to Rosenstein.
 Both officials are testifying on the Hill Tuesday.

-And, would Sessions and Rosenstein risk being fired themselves and refuse to fire Mueller?
+And would Sessions and Rosenstein risk being fired themselves and refuse to fire Mueller?

-Note: CORRECTION: This story has been updated to correct Michael Bahar's law firm.